flashcarts/nds-index/_card/dsonei.md

 This is similar to the DSOne SDHC but supports the DSi.
 A USB dongle was included in the box in order to perform firmware updates on the cart.

-More detailed information about setup and usage can be found in the [DSOne Manual GitHub](https://github.com/Sanrax/DSOneManual/tree/main)
+More detailed information about setup and usage can be found in the [DSOne SDHC Manual GitHub](https://github.com/Sanrax/DSOneManual/tree/main).
+The only thing to keep in mind when reading that manual is that the DSOnei does not have self-test mode.
+As such, the `Further Setup` section does not apply.